 The regime of separation of property is governed by the Romanian Civil Code, in art.
 360 - 365.
 According to art.
 360, the regime of separation of property implies each spouse to have ownership of the assets that were acquired before the conclusion of the marriage, as well as the goods that were acquired in their own name after the conclusion of marriage.

 The assets that have been acquired by spouses together belong to them in common shared property and inventory of goods makes proof of this joint ownership.
 Our Romanian lawyers can provide personalized counsel should spouses require so.

-Regarding the use of personal property of a spouse by the other spouse, the law provides that the spouse who uses the assets of the other spouse without objections of the latter will acquire obligations of an usufructuary, being obliged to repay only the fruits existing at the date of their request by the other spouse or the date of the modification or termination of the matrimonial regime of separation of property.
+Regarding the use of personal property of a spouse by the other spouse, the law provides that the spouse who uses the assets of the other spouse without objections of the latter will acquire obligations of an usufructuary, being obliged to repay only the fruits existing at the date of their request by the other spouse or the date of the modification or termination of the matrimonial regime or separation of property.

 In case one spouse solely concludes an act by which he/she acquires a good, but by using, in whole or in part, the assets of the other spouse, the latter will be able to choose, in accordance with the proportion of their own assets that were used without his consent, to either claim ownership of the purchased property for himself/herself, or to claim damages from the purchaser husband.
 In the first case, reclaiming the property of the acquired good can only occur before the acquirer husband carries the acquired property, except when the third party seller had knowledge of the fact that the purchaser husband acquired the property by making use of the goods of the other spouse.
 The experts at our law firm in Romania can help assist durign this procedure.

 According to art.
 361, the public notary draws up an inventory of movable property without taking into account their way of acquisition, and the inventory can also be put together for movable assets acquired during the separation of property.